Is Wix Bad for SEO? Pages Not Indexed and Poor Rankings

 And, credit to Wix, they do support Schema.
 They just only support a relatively limited set of Schema markup types, and that might not encompass all of the benefits you could get out of it if you used it properly.
 It's a relatively minor limitation, but it's one that might chafe when you get to the point that you want to optimize every little thing you can to get an edge in a competitive field.

-Adding New Schema Markup on Wix
+Adding New Schema Markup On Wix

 Also, Wix doesn't just generate Schema for you.
 You have to use a third-party tool to generate it, which is a bit more technical than their beginner-friendly audience should have to do.